Skip to content

 Ohio Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

-A Ohio Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Ohio long-term-care income cap of $2,982 per month (CMS January 2026 figures).
+An Ohio Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Ohio long-term-care income cap of $2,982 per month (CMS January 2026 figures).
 The trust must be drafted, signed, and funded in the same calendar month using the official ODM template (Ohio Administrative Code Rule 5160:1-6-03.2 (effective June 1, 2021; last updated September 12, 2025)).
 Medicaid eligibility begins the month the trust is funded — there is no retroactive effect, and every month of delay is another month of full private-pay nursing-home cost ($9,034–$10,038/mo in Ohio).
-This guide is the step-by-step operational walkthrough most families need: $129, instant download, money-back if ODM rejects the QIT for a reason traceable to following the kit.
+This guide is the step-by-step operational walkthrough most families need: $97, instant download , money-back if ODM rejects the QIT for a reason traceable to following the kit.

 The step-by-step playbook most Ohio families need to fund a Qualified Income Trust without paying $1,000–$2,500 for an attorney to do what is, in practice, a few hours of paperwork and one trip to the bank.
 Built directly around the official ODM template.
 Informational only — not legal advice.
+But it isn't guesswork: every step is drawn straight from ODM's own published policy, with the citation behind each claim.

 • Built on ODM's own .gov template